Dental Exams and Check-Ups

 As much as we might wish it were otherwise, dental cleanings are a necessary part of any good oral care routine.
 You might think that you are taking great care of your teeth at home—and maybe you are!
 But there are certain things that eventually build up on the surface of everyone’s teeth, regardless of how well you brush and how regularly you floss.
 That is why you need to come in to visit us regularly so that we can clean your teeth and make sure that they are healthy and strong.
-Additionally, we can use the time to double check any fillings for any problems as well as ensuring that your gums are healthy and look normal.
+Additionally, we can use the time to double-check any fillings for any problems as well as ensure that your gums are healthy and look normal.

 When we have taken the time to check your mouth and gums quickly for any signs of injury or decay, we will begin to clean your teeth.
-We will use some different tools to remove plaque and hard mineral build up, tartar, from your teeth.
+We will use some different tools to remove plaque and hard mineral build-up, tartar, from your teeth.
 We will floss, apply fluoride if necessary, and then polish your teeth to help them feel especially squeaky clean.
 Note that cleanings are not usually a long process and do not usually cause notable pain for patients.

 Reasons For Dental Exams

 Dental exams are different from dental cleanings.
 While the cleaning is focused on, well, cleaning your mouth, an exam is more deeply focused on exploring your mouth and your teeth for any signs of developing problems, including:

 - Tooth decay

 - Gum disease